Community Grant Scheme 2025

 All projects report on progress throughout the delivery phase at agreed intervals

-Quarterly until March 2027 or project completion, whichever is sooner
+Monthly/quarterly until March 2027 or project completion, whichever is sooner, depending on size of project

 Final round-up of projects